 To further encourage the timely reporting of crimes on campus, the Jeanne Clery Disclosure of Campus Security and Campus Crime Act identifies and defines Campus Security Authorities (CSAs) as College faculty and staff members with "significant responsibility for student or campus activities."
-Some examples of CSAs could include staff members of the Department of Campus Safety, deans, directors, department heads, athletic coaches, student organization advisors, residence hall staff, Student Affairs staff, Title IX coordinator and Title IX deputy coordinators, and Health Education Coordinator and Campus Advocate.
+Some examples of CSAs include staff members of the Department of Campus Safety, academic deans, athletic coaches, student organization advisors, area hall directors, Student Affairs staff, Title IX coordinator, Title IX deputy coordinators, and Campus Advocate.
 All crimes reported to CSAs must be reported to Campus Safety in a timely manner.
 The Health Education Coordinator and Campus Advocate will report aggregate data to the Title IX Coordinator multiple times throughout the year.
 Reports made to Campus Security Authorities may be used as the basis for the issuance of Timely Warning safety alerts or other emergency notifications.